Polikarpov I-16: China, the Far East, and battles at Khalkhin Gol

 Further attempts were made to upgrade the firepower of the aircraft using 20 mm (0.79 in) ShVAK cannons, making the I-16 one of the most heavily armed fighters of the period, able to fire 28 rounds of ammunition in three seconds.
 Pilots loved the results, but the cannons were in short supply, and only a small number of the I-16 Type 12, 17, 27, and 28 were built.
+The Chung 28 is an unlicensed I-16 built from the spare parts of I-16s provided to the Nationalists, delivered in 1941 and did not include upgraded cannons.
 The cannons adversely affected performance, with 360° turn time increasing from fifteen seconds in the Type 5 to eighteen seconds.
 The Type 24 replaced the skid with a tailwheel and featured the much more powerful 670 kW (900 hp) Shvetsov M-63 engine.
 The Type 29 replaced two of the ShKAS guns with a single 12.7 mm (.50 in) UBS.
 Ten Type 17 fighters were supplied to the Chinese Air Force where on 20 May 1940, they effectively shot down a C5M scout-attack plane and three G3M bombers during the Battle of Chongqing.

 Types 18, 24, 27, 28, and 29 could be fitted to carry RS-82 unguided rockets.
 The first successful use of air-to-air missiles in air combat was on August 20, 1939.
 A Ki-27 was hit by an RS-82 rocket launched from a distance of about a kilometer.
 The shot was fired by Captain N. Zvonarev.

 A 1939 government study found the I-16 had exhausted its performance potential.
 The addition of armor, radio, battery, and flaps during the aircraft's evolution exacerbated the rear weight distribution problems to the point where the aircraft required considerable forward pressure on the stick to maintain level flight and at the same time developed a tendency to enter uncontrolled dives.
 Extension and retraction of the landing flaps caused a dramatic change in the aircraft's attitude.
 Accurate gunfire was difficult.